 Welcome to the Thomas & Elizabeth Mayhook Charity website, dedicated to the Preservation, Upkeep & Maintenance of the historic St David’s Cemetery Carmarthen

-The Thomas & Elizabeth Mayhook Charity (registered charity number 1164725) was formed in December 2015 for the “Preservation, Upkeep, & Maintenance of the historic St David’s Cemetery Carmarthen” The charity has six Trustees lead by the Chairman Mr Richard Goodridge MBE who named the charity after his grandparents (Tommy and Bessie) who are buried there.
+The Thomas & Elizabeth Mayhook Charity (registered charity number 1164725) was formed in December 2015 for the “Preservation, Upkeep, & Maintenance of the historic St David’s Cemetery Carmarthen” The charity has seven Trustees lead by the Chair, Dr Mary Thorley OBE .
 The Patron of the charity is the Right Reverend Joanna Penberthy – Bishop of St David’s.
 To date the charity has received support from the Pilgrim Trust, the Prince of Wales’ Charitable Foundation & the Garfield Weston Foundation & the Golden Bottle Trust.
 Financial support has also been gratefully received from the local Freemasons “Mackworth Club” and Professor Medwin Hughes, Vice Chancellor of Trinity St David’s University, which has close links with the cemetery.
 The charity also continues to source further funding from other grant making bodies to help further it’s restoration programme and receives regular donations from the “Friends of the Thomas & Elizabeth Mayhook Charity”, who are individuals with an interest in local history and many of whom have relatives buried here in the cemetery.
 Memorial repair and restoration feature very highly in the work of the charity, and this information can be found in the drop down menu of the website.
 Also, numerous stories have been written about many of those interred here and these can be found in the “What’s in a Name” sub heading and scrolling down the list.
 Since the charity gained official status in December 2015 it has spent in excess of £33,000 in restoring the cemetery grounds, memorials and boundary wall.

-The Thomas & Elizabeth Mayhook charity is named after my late grandparents.
+The Thomas & Elizabeth Mayhook charity is named after the late grandparents of the founding chairman Richard Goodridge.
 Here is a brief story of “Tommy & Bessie Mayhook” God bless them both.

 I took the decision to name the charity after them as they are both buried in the newer section of St David’s Cemetery.
 Elizabeth or Bessie as she was affectionately known was born in the grand sounding name of Buckingham Place, a small side street off the notorious Mill Street Carmarthen, long since demolished.
 She was one of thirteen children and one of twins.
 Her brother William was the first born of the thirteen at 6am on 23rd September 1905 and seventeen hours later – the same day at 11pm Elizabeth Jane Thomas came into the world.
 Her mother must have been an extremely tough lady!

-My grandmother I remember was a very keen wrestling fan and every Saturday afternoon she would sit up close to the black and white television in the corner of their house at 67 Heol Rudd and watch Giant Haystacks and Big Daddy fight it out with some vocal assistance!
-May God bless them both.
+Bessie was a very keen wrestling fan and every Saturday afternoon she would sit up close to the black and white television in the corner of their house at 67 Heol Rudd and watch Giant Haystacks and Big Daddy fight it out with some vocal assistance!
+May they rest in peace.

 I am sure that they would be justly proud of the fact that their names are now associated with such a restoration project.
 They may have gone many years ago, but I hope they will never be forgotten.

-The Charity has six Trustees which meet at least four times a year.
+The Charity has SEVEN Trustees which meet at least four times a year.

 - Chris Dzioba